Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 It can also cause:

-- Feeling of being injured by pins and needles.
+- Feeling like being injured by pins and needles.

 - Changes in the color of the hand.